 Who We Are

-Children’s Literacy Network, formerly Family Book Club, and originally called the Baby Book Club, is a nonprofit 501(c) (3) grassroots organization founded in 1991 by a group of educators dedicated to promoting the benefits of literacy.
-We believe that reading is one of the greatest joys and keys to success in life.
+Children’s Literacy Network is a nonprofit 501(c) (3) grassroots organization founded in 1991 by a group of educators dedicated to promoting the benefits of literacy.

 Our Definition of Reading

 Reading is more than calling out words on a page.
-We believe that written words are not needed in books for the entire first year of life.
 We emphasize looking at pictures, talking about the pictures and cuddling while doing so.
 We encourage turning off the television and having a quiet, attentive verbal time with children.
 We value reading multicultural books where children can see themselves depicted in the books.
 We underscore how important the combination of language stimulation and social/emotional interaction is to a child’s literacy development and overall well-being.